-The summary of the work and key activities undertaken by the Audit Committee during the financial year ended 2018 comprising the following:
+The summary of the works and key activities undertaken by the Audit Committee during the financial year 2019 comprised the following:

 1. Financial Reporting

 a) Review of Quarterly Reports

 The Audit Committee received briefings by the management on the unaudited financial quarterly results during its scheduled quarterly meetings and is updated on significant matters related to the Group's financial results and position and ascertained whether the reported financial results are consistent with operational and other information known.